Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Popular Western Union and MoneyGram both have a presence in Botswana and can send a cash payment quickly, but these speedy transfers can be expensive.
-An online specialist like World First could save you money with lower fees and stronger exchange rates.
+Whether for business or personal reasons, when sending money to Botswana, the options are limited.
+Botswana’s currency, called the pula, is considered an exotic currency, so it’s not one most forex providers deal in.
+Western Union and MoneyGram both have a presence in Botswana and can send cash payments quickly, but these transfers can be expensive.
+An online specialist like TransferWise could save you money with lower fees and stronger exchange rates.

 Compare Money Transfer Services

 Our interactive table lets you compare current fees, exchange rates, transfer speeds and other details about sending your money overseas.
 Enter the amount you’re transferring, and see how much will arrive at your destination.

 - Banks vs. money transfer companies

 - How much will I pay to send money to Botswana?